01-edu/public/docs/db/graphql.md

 ---

-- The following query gets the information of users that are associated to an event.
+- The following query returns information of users that are associated to an event.
 For the query to work it should be given two arguments : `campus` and the `object`.
-The output will be the user name/login, audit ration and the event info.
+The output will be the user name/login, audit ratio and the event info.

 ```graphql
 query usersEvent($campus: String!, $object: String!) {